5 Steps to Get a Second Opinion from Physicians Affiliated with Memorial Sloan Kettering and Other Top U.S. Cancer Centers Without Leaving Home

 For international patients, whenever possible, get records in English.
 For imaging, ask for the actual images on CD, DVD, or digital files, not just the written report.

-This step can feel overwhelming, but it speeds up any MSKCC second opinion and makes it more accurate.
+This step can feel overwhelming, but it speeds up any U.S. expert's second opinion and makes it more accurate.

-If you want an MSKCC second opinion, there are two main paths:
+If you want an expert second opinion from physicians affiliated with leading U.S. cancer centers, there are two main paths:

-In‑person second opinion at MSK in New York or a regional site.
-This can offer a full physical exam and direct contact with the whole team, but it requires travel, time, and sometimes complex visas or insurance approvals.
+In‑person second opinion at the top U.S. cancer centers.
+This can offer a full physical exam and direct contact with multidisciplinary teams at Memorial Sloan Kettering, MD Anderson, Mayo Clinic, Dana-Farber, or Massachusetts General Hospital.
+However, it requires international or domestic travel, time, and sometimes complex visa approvals or insurance coordination.

-Remote second opinion with an MSK expert through a trusted service.
-In this path, your records are collected, sent securely to an MSK specialist, and reviewed.
+Remote second opinion with an independent physician affiliated with or have trained at these leading U.S. cancer centers through a trusted service, such as Medebound HEALTH.
+In this path, your records are collected, sent securely to a specialist affiliated with top U.S. cancer centers, and comprehensively reviewed.
 You then receive a structured opinion without needing to travel.

-Step 4: Reach Memorial Sloan-Kettering Specialists Through Medebound HEALTH
+Step 4: Connect with Independent U.S. Cancer Specialists Through Medebound HEALTH

-Medebound HEALTH is an international healthcare company that has helped 3000+ families around the world connect with Top 3 US Cancer Centers.
-We have more than 10 years building direct relationships with 1000+ top US cancer specialists.
+Medebound HEALTH is an international healthcare company that has helped 3000+ families around the world, primarily from Asia, connect with Top U.S. cancer experts.
+We have more than 10 years building direct relationships with 1000+ top US cancer specialists affiliated with Memorial Sloan Kettering, MD Anderson, Mayo Clinic, Dana-Farber, and Massachusetts General Hospital.
 For patients who cannot travel, this is often the missing link.

-How about patients residing in U.S?
+How about patients residing in the U.S.?
 Can you help us if we live in the U.S?

 If you're a U.S. resident facing travel barriers, we encourage you to reach out to discuss your individual situation.
-We have assisted some U.S.-based patients in obtaining remote second opinions from MSKCC experts, depending on their specific circumstances.
+We have assisted some U.S.-based patients in obtaining remote second opinions from oncologists at top cancer centers, depending on their specific circumstances.
 Each case is unique, and we can explore what options may be available for you.

 Here is how it usually works:

-You start by filling out a secure case review form on the Medebound site here.
+You start by filling out a secure case review form on the Medebound HEALTH site here.

-Medebound HEALTH connects you with MSKCC expert who specialize in your specific cancer type and stage.
+Medebound HEALTH connects you with oncologists with current professional appointments at or training backgrounds from top 5 U.S. cancer centers who specialize in your specific cancer type and stage.
 This way, you get expert guidance tailored to your needs.

-Our team organizes, translates (if needed), and formats your pathology reports, imaging studies, treatment history, and test results into the comprehensive packages MSKCC specialists require.
+Our team organizes, translates (if needed), and formats your pathology reports, imaging studies, treatment history, and test results into the comprehensive packages that meet U.S. medical standards.

 Your information is transmitted through HIPAA-compliant channels for thorough analysis.
-The specialist examines every detail as if you were sitting in their New York office.
+The specialist examines every detail as if you were sitting in an in-person consultation.

 You get a detailed written second opinion.
 It explains your diagnosis, treatment options, clinical trial eligibility, and other approaches.
-Most cases include a virtual face-to-face consultation where you can ask questions directly.
+You can choose to include a virtual face-to-face consultation where you can ask questions directly.

 The report outlines clear next steps for you and your medical team.
 You might adjust your plan, seek new tests, or continue as planned.

-If you want more background about Medebound HEALTH and how it connects patients to MSKCC, you can visit Medebound HEALTH's official website or their article on a Sloan Kettering second opinion online.
+If you want more background about Medebound HEALTH and how it connects patients to U.S. cancer hospitals oncologists, you can visit Medebound HEALTH's official website.

 Step 5: Prepare for the Feedback and Next Steps After Your Second Opinion

-Once your remote Memorial Sloan Kettering second opinion is complete, you can use this report as a tool, not a verdict.
+Once your remote U.S. expert second opinion is complete, you can use this report as a tool, not a verdict.
 Share it with your local oncologist.
 Ask:

 “How is this plan different from what we are doing now?”